Brain Health

 What is the 30 Question Cognitive Test for Dementia?

-The 30-question cognitive test, also known as the Mini-Mental State Examination (MMSE), is a widely used tool to assess cognitive function.
+The 30-question cognitive tests, also known as the Mini-Mental State Examination (MMSE), is a widely used tool to assess cognitive function.
 It evaluates various cognitive abilities, including orientation, attention, memory, language, and visuospatial skills.

 This test is particularly useful in: